-How To Find Your Most Valuable Service Outlets: Measuring Influence Using Network Analysis
+How to Find Your Most Valuable Outlets?
+Measuring Inﬂuence in Service and Retail Networks

 Date Written: April 4, 2019

 Problem Definition: Consider a network of stores operating under the same brand, for example, a

 chain of coffee shops or banks.
 Increasing sales at one store may have a different impact on the sales of another store: from a negative impact as a result of potential cannibalization to a positive impact from increased brand awareness and customer engagement.
 We study how to causally identify the spatially heterogeneous network effects between store pairs, which can be used to measure store influence.

 Academic/Practical Relevance: Our work provides a scalable methodology that can be used to causally identify network effects on a large scale within service/retail networks.
 We demonstrate that the economic impact of network effects is substantial.

 Methodology: We develop an extension of a spatial econometrics model that allows for

 identification of both positive and negative peer effects between stores.
 This semi-parametric